joelhooks/joelhooks-com/source/_posts/2012-07-25-fresh-start-migrating-wordpress-octopress.markdown

 Octopress is a wicked open-source blogging platform that leverages a hosted git repository to deliver my words.
 It hooks up to Github and Heroku, depending on your preference for platform.
 I've got mine working through Github.

-What I like about Octopress is that *everything* is version controlled.
+What I like about Octopress is that **everything is version controlled**.
 I can start a draft, work, commit, come back later to work some more, and finally deploy it when it is ready.
 It allows my blog to *feel* like a proper software project, and I like that.

 There is a handful of themes, and I haven't got into customization yet, but it looks a lot nicer to modify than Wordpress PHP.
-It feels like the type of system that *I* like to work on and tinker with.
+It feels like the type of system that **I** like to work on and tinker with.

 Octopress is ***dead simple*** to get up and running with.
 The documentation is first rate, and the steps are clear and concise.
 You can literally have something public facing in 10 minutes via Github or Heroku.